-Parsnips often play second fiddle to other root vegetables, but this powerhouse veggie deserves a starring role in your vegetable line up.

-Parsnips often play second fiddle to other root vegetables, but they deserve a starring role in your vegetable line up.
-They contain ample folate, which the American Cancer Society reports can reduce the risk of colorectal cancer and possibly other cancers, as well.
-Parsnips’ high fiber content is equally beneficial to the digestive system.
-They are also a potent source of potassium, a necessary nutrient for the body to run normal functions, especially heart rhythm, blood pressure, muscle impulses, and digestion.
+Including parsnips in your rotation of root vegetables will help to ensure you are getting the proper amounts of folate in your diet. f Parsnips’ high fiber content keeps the digestive system healthy.
+They are also a potent source of potassium, a necessary nutrient for the body to run normal functions, especially heart rhythm, blood pressure, muscle contractions, sodium balance, and digestion.

 Bigger isn’t better when it comes to choosing parsnips.
 The larger, more twisted roots often have a hard, woody core.
 When buying parsnips, look for the smaller, straighter roots with a creamy skin clear of any yellow or brown blotches.
 Parsnips should last up to 10 days in the refrigerator.